dylster1995/Hot_Key_Buddy/README.md

 ## INSTALLATION

-You can start today by creating an account on our deployed website [here](insert link).
+You can start today by creating an account on our deployed website [https://agile-dawn-38601.herokuapp.com/](https://agile-dawn-38601.herokuapp.com/).

-### TO RUN LOCALLY - to be updated
+### TO RUN LOCALLY
 1. Clone/download this repo
 2. Navigate to the location of the code downloaded in your terminal
 3. install any neccessary dependencies for this rop